Performance Based Interview: Everything You Need to Know

 - A solid and clear performance profile that describes in detail what is expected of the candidate to successfully perform their job; a simple list of necessary skills and experience are insufficient.

 - Having a recruiter, also seen as the director of the hiring process, on hand during the interviewing process to keep the interview on track, guarantee all interviews are equitable and make sure all important points are covered clearly and accurately.

-If you need help with performance based reviews, you can post your legal need on UpCounsel’s marketplace.
+If you need help with performance-based interviews, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.